Your money-making expert. Financial journalist, TV and radio personality.

 There is actually £31 million floating around in around half a million unclaimed premium bond prizes, and a whopping £400 million worth from life assurance and pension schemes that has never been paid out.

 The total amount of unclaimed money estimated in NS&I (National Savings and Investments) products is as much as £1 billion.

 Hopefully what these impressively large figures will tell you is that there’s a good chance that you have at least some unclaimed money somewhere, and it’s definitely worth a search for assets to find out for sure.

-Experian’s Unclaimed Assets Register (UAR), which launched last year, is a fully integrated website enabling consumers and other users to locate lost or forgotten assets, re-establish contact with your financial institution and reclaim money due.
+Experian’s Unclaimed Assets Register (UAR) is a fully integrated website that enables users to locate lost or forgotten assets, re-establish contact with financial institutions and reclaim money due.
 It could also safeguard your families’ assets following death.

 Jo Buxton, Insurance General Manager at Experian, told us: “There is approximately £20 billion worth of unclaimed financial assets lodged with UK companies.
 Improvements to the UAR have made it a faster, more intelligent and user friendly service, enabling these lost assets to be reunited with their rightful owners.

 Some examples of unclaimed funds include:

 There are surprisingly many ways to lose track of your bank accounts.
 Perhaps you and a spouse opened one to save for a specific purpose, but never used it.
 Maybe a grandparent or a parent opened one for you as a child, but never handed over the relevant documentation.
 Or perhaps you moved house and forgot to inform the bank holding one of your less significant accounts.